chunky-dev/docs/ChunkyDocs/docs/user_interface/render/camera.md

 	- `Parallel` - Removes all perspective such that all blocks are the same size regardless of distance to camera.

-	- `Fisheye` - This projection makes is like an extrme wide angle lens which distorts images.
+	- `Fisheye` - This projection makes is like an extreme wide angle lens which distorts images.

 	- `Stereographic` - Stereographic projection maps points on the sphere to a plane.
 If you want tiny planets this is one good way to achieve them.

-	- `Panoramic (equirectangular)` - Simular to standard/pinhole projection.
+	- `Panoramic (equirectangular)` - Similar to standard/pinhole projection.

 	- `Panoramic (slot)` - Behaves like a pinhole camera in the vertical direction, but like a spherical one in the horizontal direction.